 Try these varieties of heirloom pepper seeds to grow two very different types of peppers!

 Hands down, California Wonder is the classic sweet bell pepper.
 Familiar to all vegetable gardeners for ages, this classic heirloom pepper has set the standard since the late 1920’s.
-California Wonder Pepper seeds are easy grow; just sow them in a sunny spot with well drained soil and enjoy a bountiful harvest.
+California Wonder Pepper seeds are easy to grow; just sow them in a sunny spot with well-drained soil and enjoy a bountiful harvest.

 Maturity: 85 days

 Hot Hot Hot!
 The Orange Habanero is one of the hottest peppers in the world, with a Scoville rating of between 100,000 – 350,000 units.
 Originating in the Yucatan in Mexico, this heirloom hot pepper is commonly used for sauces consumed only by the most intrepid of hot spice-lovers.
 Enjoy at your own risk!

 Originally from Calabria, Italy.
 Circulated through the Italian-Canadian seed saving community in Toronto before being sent to Joe Sestito in Troy, New York.
 Heavy yields of finger width thin-walled red peppers up to 12″ long.
 Great for fresh eating or drying.
 Also medicinal.

 Click here to read more about other types of Heirloom Seeds from ARK.
 Choose your favorite vegetable seeds to start growing in the upcoming season!